FIX: Print Spooler Error 0x800706b9

 2015-11-20_032025

-Close the Registry Editor and restart your computer, and there will no trace of error 0x800706b9 and your Print Spooler will be able to function correctly once your computer boots up.
+Close the Registry Editor and restart your computer.
+After this, there should be no trace of error 0x800706b9, and your Print Spooler will be able to function correctly once your computer boots up.

 Solution 3: Uninstall any and all third-party system protection programs